oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/Census/README.md

 Third party program Licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt).

 ## Building Intel Distribution of Modin* and Intel® Extension for Scikit-learn for CPU to build and run end-to-end workload
-Intel Distribution of Modin* and Intel® Extension for Scikit-learn is ready for use once you finish the Intel AI Analytics Toolkit installation with the Conda Package Manager.
+Intel Distribution of Modin* and Intel® Extension for Scikit-learn is ready for use once you finish the Intel&reg; AI Analytics Toolkit installation with the Conda Package Manager.

 You can refer to the oneAPI [main page](https://software.intel.com/en-us/oneapi), and the Intel® oneAPI Toolkit [Installation Guide](https://software.intel.com/content/www/us/en/develop/documentation/installation-guide-for-intel-oneapi-toolkits-linux/top/installation/install-using-package-managers/conda/install-intel-ai-analytics-toolkit-via-conda.html) for conda environment setup and installation steps.